Last update: 1 year ago

 Maintaining your carpet clean is something that everyone should do.
-It’s the decoration of rooms that takes most beating and we always step on it.
+It’s the decoration of rooms that take the most beating, and we always step on it.
 This is the reason why it’s also one of the things that collect most dirt.
-If you don’t vacuum your carpet often and don’t take proper care of it, you’ll end up with a dirty, dust filled carpet that will only make your room look and feel bad.
+If you don’t vacuum your carpet often and don’t take proper care of it, you’ll end up with a dirty, dust-filled carpet that will only make your room look and feel bad.

-Whatever your reason for skipping carpet cleaning, (being lazy is also totally legit) you can surely entrust the job to a professional.
+Whatever your reason for skipping carpet cleaning (being lazy is also totally legit), you can surely entrust the job to a professional.
 But here comes the difficult part – picking the right service.
 Yes, that’s right.
 You can’t just call your local cleaners and expect your carpets to be done and dry for an hour.
-Each service requires a specific execution time and provides different benefits depending on the used detergents, the amount of moisture, and the textile of the carpet.
+Each service requires a specific execution time and provides different benefits depending on the used detergents, moisture, and the carpet’s textile.
 So if you want to get the most out of the service you book, you’ll need to know when you’re ordering.

-This little cheat sheet will help you determine the right carpet cleaning service for your needs and get your expectations straight in terms of turnover time, drying and general qualities of the service.
+This little cheat sheet will help you determine the right carpet cleaning service for your needs and get your expectations straight regarding turnover time, drying and general qualities of the service.

-The dry carpet cleaning is conducted with the help of VML machine systems.
+The dry carpet cleaning is conducted with the help of VLM machine systems.
 They use a minimum amount of moisture and encapsulate dirt through a series of different techniques.

 The process: A slightly moist cleaning compound is spread over and rubbed in the carpet fibres.
-The molecules of the grime and the detergent bind together while the moist evaporates.
-The compound should work on the carpet for a specified time after which it can be easily vacuumed out with the help of an industrial power equipment.
+The molecules of the grime and the detergent bind together while the moisture evaporates.
+The compound should work on the carpet for a specified time, after which you can easily vacuum it out with the help of industrial power equipment.

 The process of encapsulating surfactant molecules that attach themselves to the grime particles is called emulsification.
 It allows the carpet fibres to be easily vacuumed and rinsed away.

-For heavy commercial carpet sanitation, the compound is rubbed in with a special cylindrical counter-rotating brush or a compression sprayer.
-Compared with hand-brushing which only refreshes the carpet’s surface, the machine scrubbing provides a deep carpet cleaning.
+The compound is rubbed with a special cylindrical counter-rotating brush or a compression sprayer for heavy commercial carpet sanitation.
+Compared with hand-brushing, which only refreshes the carpet’s surface, machine scrubbing provides a deep carpet cleaning.

 The Bonnet cleaning method adapts hard floor spray buffing to carpets.
 Although it’s mistakenly called dry cleaning, it uses a fair amount of moisture during the cleaning and extraction process.

 The process: The first step in the cleaning process is vacuuming the carpet area thoroughly.
 A commercial upright vacuum cleaner is used to provide deep cleaning of the carpet fibres.
 The brush unit opens the carpet pile and helps lift the dust particles.
-A top vacuum cleaner can be used on stairs and other awkward areas where the heavy commercial vac would be extremely hard to move around.
+You can use a top vacuum cleaner on stairs and other awkward areas where the heavy commercial vac would be extremely hard to move around.

 Any stains should be PH-tested and appropriately treated beforehand.
-Stains should be blotted instead of brushed as the agitated treatment may trap it into the carpet fibers.
+Stains should be blotted instead of brushed as the agitated treatment may trap them into the carpet fibres.

 The cleaning solution is applied with the use of a large spray bottle.
 Alternatively, it can be sprayed onto the carpet by the bonnet machine.
 The solution may be a foaming shampoo, an encapsulating compound, a carbonated cleaner or any other detergent that’s industry approved and tested.
 Adding a citrus extraction to the cleaning solutions will break down the grease molecules more easily.